 The Liston B. Ramsey Center for Regional Studies

-The Ramsey Center is central to the college’s regional studies emphasis, and it offers a venue in which the surrounding community and the faculty and students of the college come together for a variety of regional programs.
+The Ramsey Center is central to the university’s regional studies emphasis, and it offers a venue in which the surrounding community and faculty and students come together for a variety of regional programs.
 At the Ramsey Center, Southern Appalachia’s rich history and culture come alive through events, festivals, and exhibitions, as well as the ongoing work of dedicated scholars, teachers, students, and community members.

 An endowment in support of the Ramsey Center’s Southern Appalachian Archives has been made possible by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.

 Any views, findings, conclusions, or recommendations expressed in this Web resource do not necessarily represent those of the National Endowment for the Humanities.